rodrigoelp/little-stories/Unlikely adventures/23-Chapter-23.md

 *"It's Ok.
 He will be Ok"* - she replied.
 Hannah felt the awkwardness raising once more but she didn't want to go back to the meaningless questions.
 She knew Sam was right, the conversation was pretty dull - *"Hey, about what happened towards the end..."*

-Amir felt a little timid towards Hannah sudden assertiveness - *"You mean the spider lady biting Sam?
+Amir felt a little timid towards Hannah's sudden assertiveness - *"You mean the spider lady biting Sam?
 Or biting me?
 The casual confession of your intense feelings towards me?
 You getting the flame the spider lady gave you?
 You gotta be a little more specific..."*

 *"The confession part..."* - Hannah's assertiveness seemed to have disappeared - *"How do you feel about it?"*